Knee replacement - what's forbidden with a knee TEP? Rules, prohibitions and reality in everyday life

 Are there still absolute prohibitions with a knee prosthesis (knee TEP) today?

-Who receives a knee prosthesis (medically: knee TEP, i.e. total knee endoprosthesis) will sooner or later ask the crucial question: What am I still allowed to do with my new prosthesis – and what is prohibited?
+Who receives a knee prosthesis (medically: knee TEP, also knee total endoprosthesis) receives, the decisive question arises sooner or later: What am I allowed to do with my new prosthesis – and what is prohibited?

 The concern is understandable: for decades, patients heard general rules and rigid prohibitions after joint replacement.
 No jogging, no kneeling, no heavy lifting – the list was long and intimidating.
 Many people lived in fear of "ruining" the new joint with a wrong move.

-But the good news is: Today, these general restrictions no longer apply.
-Modern surgical techniques, advanced implants, and differentiated rehabilitation programs have fundamentally changed the situation.
-Most people can live their lives after a total knee replacement with almost no restrictions.
+But the good news is: Today these blanket restrictions no longer apply.
+Modern surgical techniques, advanced implants and differentiated rehabilitation programs have fundamentally changed the situation.
+Most people can shape their lives after a knee TEP almost without restrictions.

-Of course, there are still areas that remain critical: Kneeling is a challenge for many those affected, and sports with extremely high impact loads – such as marathon running or intense football – are not recommended in every case.
-But that doesn't mean that life after a knee replacement is full of restrictions.
-On the contrary: For most patients, a new world full of possibilities opens up after surgery.
+Natürlich there are also continuing areas that remain critical: The Kneeling is für many affected individuals a challenge, and sports with extremely high Stoßbelastung – such as marathon running or intensive Fußball – are not recommended in every case.
+But that does not mean that life after a knee prosthesis is full of Einschränkungen.
+On the contrary: Für most patients ö opens a new world of Möglichkeiten after the surgery.

 Knee replacement and rules – where does the idea of prohibitions come from?